Soap: Castile & Cocoa

 Good For: Dry or Mature Skin, Sensitive Skin

-A gentle Castile-type soap enriched with nourishing organic Cocoa Butter and lathering Babassu Oil to create a buttery rich, mild, moisturizing natural soap.
+A gentle Castile-type soap enriched with nourishing organic Cocoa Butter and lathering Babassu Oil to create a buttery rich, mild, moisturizing natural body and complexion soap.

-Extra Virgin Olive Oil has been treasured for centuries for its ability to nourish the skin.
+Extra Virgin Olive Oil, has been treasured for centuries for its ability to nourish the skin.
+As a natural humectant, it penetrates deeply to hold in moisture and helps keep skin soft.
+Since the fat composition of olive oil is similar to that of human skin, it rarely causes allergic reactions and does not block the natural functions of the skin.
 It helps the skin regulate its natural moisturizing systems while allowing the skin to breathe.

 The lather is bubbly, super-rich, and creamy.